-Dr. Li-Qiong Wang joined the Department of Chemistry at Brown University in January, 2010.
-Prior to Brown, she was a chief scientist working in the materials research at Pacific Northwest National Laboratory (PNNL) for 17 years.
-At Brown, she has been useing her extensive research experiences to help undergraduate teaching and research.
-She believes that students absorb more knowledge when they are engaged in the activities that apply new science and technology to real-world problems.
-Laboratory experiments offer the perfect opportunity for this real-world connection.
-With these philosophies in mind, through collaborative effort between faculty and students, she has developed new and engaging teaching materials and laboratory modules with real-world applications, resulting in several publications in Journal of Chemical Education with the undergraduates as first authors.
-In addition, with the DOE supports, her team has built a state of art hyperpolarized 129Xe NMR polarizer enabling investigation of structures and porosity of novel energy, catalytic and biomaterials.
+Dr. Li-Qiong Wang joined the Department of Chemistry at Brown University in January 2010.
+Prior to Brown, she was Chief Scientist at Pacific Northwest National Laboratory (PNNL) for 17 years working in the area of energy materials.
+At Brown, she has been using her extensive research experiences to help undergraduate teaching and research.
+She believes that students absorb more knowledge when they are engaged in research activities that apply new science and technology to real-world problems.
+Experiments in undergraduate laboratory courses offer the perfect opportunity for this real-world connection.
+With these philosophies in mind and through collaborative effort between faculty and students, she has developed new and engaging teaching materials and laboratory modules with real-world applications, resulting in several publications in the Journal of Chemical Education with undergraduate researchers as first authors.
+Dr. Wang has supervised and mentored many undergraduate students in research and independent studies including members from minority and underrepresented groups.
+For example, Their research results on the chemistry of pigment and ceramic glazes led to the creation of unique hands-on activities and a research project for a multi-disciplinary Chemistry and Art course that explores different chemical concepts and techniques through the lenses of art and art history.
+Creativity and critical thinking skills are emphasized and exercised for students in this course through inquiry and case-study-based approaches in lectures and discussions, hands-on activities, reading and writing assignments, research projects, and final papers/presentations.
+Furthermore, with DOE funding, her team has built a state-of-the-art hyperpolarized 129Xe NMR polarizer at Brown University, enabling investigation of the structures and porosity of novel energy, catalytic and biomaterials.